vinayavasu/SAILORS/examples/refund-assistant-example.md

 # Worked Example: Support Assistant with Refund Capability

+**> Updated July 2026 to reflect two SAILORS revisions from practitioner feedback: O now includes a scope-expansion gate alongside the action gate, and A now includes a MAESTRO hand-off for agent-sourced retrieval.
+See the main README's Changelog for details.**

 **Capability being reviewed:** A customer support AI assistant that can look up a customer's order history and issue refunds under a configured dollar threshold, without human approval below that threshold.

 This is a worked example of applying SAILORS to a single AI capability during a design review, not a review of the whole support platform, just this one feature.